pakeke-constructor/cy/ISSUES.md

 The best we can do is just to encourage modders to not mutate entity state outside of direct ent update broadcasts.
 --> BUT KEEP THINKING OF POTENTIAL SOLUTIONS!!!

+Solution:
+We don't do async serialization;
+just pause the server whilst players are joining.
+There's no better way I don't think   :/